nufaylr/dotconfig/README.md

 # 🐙 Configs
-Boilerplate configurations for various projects..
+Boilerplate configurations for various projects and apps..